rammium/virtualhosts/README.md

 For a list of all available commands run `$ sudo vh -h`.

 For the available flags for a specific command run `$ sudo vh <command> -h`.

+## Example installation
+Download the script `vh.py` from https://github.com/rammium/virtualhosts/releases/latest to your home directory.

+Run `$ chmod +x ~/vh.py` to make it executable.

+Run `$ mv ~/vh.py /usr/local/bin/vh` so you can access it globally using the `$ vh` command.